 Firehouse Brewery (pictured) Pair your microbrew in a Rapid City firehouse with the Spontaneous Heating, a gumbo that does South Carolina's Low Country proud. firehousebrewing.com

-Tally's Silver Spoon In 2010, this popular Rapid City diner known for cozy breakfasts and soups added elegant dinners, such as black-truffled chicken. tallyssilverspoon.com
+Tally's Silver Spoon In 2010, this popular Rapid City diner known for cozy breakfasts and soups added elegant dinners, such as white chocolate scallops. tallyssilverspoon.com

 Deadwood Social Club Located above the scraggly Saloon No. 10, this northern Hills restaurant presents a creative menu, including a smoky pheasant pasta and an Italian-style buffalo ravioli. saloon10.com